robertrottermann/erp-workbench/README.md

 `   wb`

-will activate the workbench environment and cd into its installation folder!
+will activate the workbench environment and cd into its main folder!